 DCG X The 3UP Project

-I’m working separately with 21 collaborators to create three new question cards relating to how they/we approach death and dying in tandem with their life/praxis and the DEATH CONVERSATION GAME.
-Originating as add-on’s for the Death Conversation Game, these new question cards will, over time, culminate to form a second Death Conversation Game X The 3UP Project.
+I’m working separately with 21 collaborators over time to create, with each, three new question cards relating to how they/we approach death and dying in tandem with their life/praxis and the DEATH CONVERSATION GAME.
+Originating as limited-edition add-ons for the Death Conversation Game, these new question cards will, over time, culminate to form a second Death Conversation Game X The 3UP Project.
 For each 3UP collaboration, the new question cards will be launched through an associated event created by the collaborator and myself.
-As DCG X The 3UP Project builds, the three new question cards will be accessible as add-on sets at the event, and HERE.
+As DCG X The 3UP Project builds, the three new question cards will be accessible as limited edition add-on sets at the event, and HERE.

-A collaborative interactive workshop facilitated by Helena De Felice and myself.
-You are invited to explore the topics of consent, power and dignity in grief, death and dying through guided somatic practices, dialogue and various expressive modalities, including collage and paper tapestry.
+A collaborative interactive workshop facilitated by Helena De Felice and I. Participants were invited to explore the topics of consent, power and dignity in grief, death and dying through guided somatic practices, dialogue and various expressive modalities, including collage and paper tapestry.

 (she/they) is a certified facilitator of The Wheel of Consent® and has been facilitating Wheel practices since 2016.
 In teaching, she weaves in awareness of power, oppression, and trauma from the lineages of Process Work, Deep Democracy, Right Use of Power and Somatic Abolitionism.
 Her facilitation is informed by years in the fields of prevention and response to relational/gender-based violence, senior leadership for sexual and reproductive rights, teaching holistic peer counselling, holding space for altered states in birth and death, and erotic and entheogenic healing.
 Helena calls 'home' her ancestral lands in Sweden.
 She lives most of the year as a settler on the unceded traditional lands of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səlilwətaɬ Nations in Vancouver, Canada.